Alfredredbird/Alfredredbird/README.md

 - 👀 I’m interested in coding and server hosting.
 - 🌱 I’m currently learning java sript.
 - 💞️ I’m looking to collaborate on a html base website.
-- 📫 How to reach me: mention me in a post.
+- 📫 How to reach me: Dm me on discord: Alfredredbird#8985

 <!---
 Alfredredbird/Alfredredbird is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.